FAQs About Snap In Dentures

 snap in dentures

-Before receiving snap-in dentures, our dentist must first remove all the bad teeth and secure your dental implants in the jaw bone below the gum line, whether it’s 2 or 4 in each arch.
+Before receiving snap-in dentures, our dentist must first remove all the bad teeth and secure your dental implants in the jaw bone below the gum line.
+Typically, two dental implants are used to provide the necessary stability and support for snap-in dentures, although the number can vary based on individual patient factors.

 This surgical procedure is fast, usually done in one hour or less, and we apply local anesthesia to numb the area to prevent any discomfort.
 Dental implants are not painful.
 Throughout the implementation, we consistently check to ensure you are not experiencing any pain and take measures to help you feel relaxed.
 The healing process is uncomfortable but easily managed with pain medication for a few days.